 “With a library, it is easier to hope for serendipity than to look for a precise answer.” – Lemony Snicket, When Did You See Her Last?

 The librarian, Dashiell Qwerty, goes on to explain his statement.
 Sometimes, the search for answers is difficult if we get too specific.
 In a library filled with books and so much possibility, maybe we’ll find an answer we didn’t even know we needed.
-Our imperative is to keep an open mind to that idea.
+Our imperative is to keep an open mind.

 I mentioned in my last post that sometimes I just can’t find an answer to a clinical question, journals or no journals.
 Is the Timed Up and Go Test validated for transtibial amputees AND transfemoral amputees?
 (Gosh, I KNOW I read this somewhere.)
 The search becomes long, frustrating, and narrow.
 Occasionally, when I encounter such a roadblock, I can walk away from the problem, come back, and the answer is staring right at me.
 That’s a nice feeling.
 Sometimes, though, I stumble on a new article or a piece of information I didn’t even know I wanted; something that completes the picture.
 That relatively minor occurrence can uncover an entirely new line of thought.
 It can produce a new perspective.
 That is when reading and learning becomes its own reward.
 And that’s an even nicer feeling.